understanding-the-connected-home/book/acknowledgments.md

 **Scott Smith** and his team at Changeist have been an ongoing source of inspiration.
 Especially their research project Thingclash and their outstanding critical IoT reading list are priceless.

 A big shoutout to the **Max Krüger, Simon Höher, and Emanuel Schwarz** as partners in crime for ThingsCon.
-You all are always thinking about how to make great events around this topic.
+Theay all are always thinking about how to make  events around this topic great.
 An amazing bunch to work with.

 Conversations with **Alper Çuğun** are always insightful and entertaining, but his thinking around conversational interfaces has been especially helpful.
 We highly recommend you seek out his upcoming book on the topic.